sass/dart-sass/differences.md

    having a more limited custom parsing.
 See [issue 2120][].

 4. The numeric precision is set to 10.
 See [issue 1122][].

+5. The indented syntax parser is more flexible: it doesn't require consistent indentation across the whole document.
+This doesn't have an issue yet; I need to talk to Chris to determine if it's actually the right way forward.

 [issue 1599]: https://github.com/sass/sass/issues/1599
 [issue 1126]: https://github.com/sass/sass/issues/1126